bitovi/academy/src/react/11-context-hooks.md

 ## Advanced Provider Patterns

-The example above demonstrates the simplest use-case for context/useContext, but often times developers will organize their providers to abstract away a lot of the boilerplate.
+The example above demonstrates the simplest use-case for context, but often times developers will organize their providers to abstract away a lot of the boilerplate.
+Exposing your Context object directly can also result in more complex code and even more complex maintenance, as the consuming code is accessing the data directly.
+By creating wrappers for the `Provider` component and `useContext` hook, you can control exactly what data each component is using, thereby reducing code complexity and simplifying maintenance.

 Let us consider a more complex situation: Global styles. take a look at how we might refactor the `ThemeContext` so that it's wrapped in it's own custom component: